 the highly classified R&D sub post of Fort Monmouth, developed

-site is now the home of the InfoAge Learning Center, a non-profit
+the site is now the home of the InfoAge Learning Center, a

-at Camp Evans, is authoring a book "Camp Evans–The
+and Target Acquisition at Camp Evans, is authoring a book "Camp Evans–The Untold Story" which

 |Tales of the Doobop